hidasw/phpTSA/README.md

 # php timestamping authority
-TSA (Timestamp authority) RFC3161 server responder with php.
+TSA (Timestamp authority) RFC3161 server with php.
-Without composer and phpseclib, pure PHP.
 Included certs is for testing purpose.
 Tested with:
+	TCPDF
 	JSignPdf
 	Xolido Sign
 	signtool (work with /t and /tr option)
 	Sign GUI
 	Ascertia pdf sign and seal

-very welcome and really hope to everyone who wants to improve this program.
+very welcome to everyone who wants to improve this.